 - Car finding service.
 Capital One has over 12,000 dealers in its network to help you find a car and view a potential monthly payment and APR based on your prequalification offer.

 - Mobile app.
 Capital One has a mobile app to set up recurring payments and manage your accounts.

 - Multiple payment methods.
-You can choose to make payments to your loan account online, through MoneyGram or Western Union, through the Capital One mobile app, over the phone or by mailing a cashier’s check, personal check or money order to Capital One.
+You can choose to make payments to your loan account online, through MoneyGram or Western Union, through the Capital One mobile app, over the phone or by mailing a cashier’s check, personal check or money order.

 - No prepayment penalties.
 Capital One doesn’t charge a fee when you choose to make additional payments.
-However, how your payment is applied will depend on when you send it in.
 To pay your next monthly payment, you must send in your payment within 30 days of the due date.
-Otherwise the additional payment will simply reduce your principal.
+Otherwise, the additional payment go toward your principal.

 How much will it cost me to borrow from Capital One?